daichi-yoshikawa/db-boilerplate/README.md

 # Postgresql DB
 ## Run postgresql DB container
 Define the following environment variable in .env.
+* PG_CONTAINER_NAME: Name of container where postgres will run.
 * PG_IMAGE: Docker image to use.
 * PG_HOST_PORT: Port for postgres is forwarded to this port in host pc.
 * PG_NAME: Database name to use.